 - In The Room, Johnny inexplicably has a framed photograph of a spoon on his coffee table.
 This was so odd, that audience members have taken to bringing plastic spoons with them to shows and throwing them at the screen whenever it appears.

-- "I'm going to cut your heart out WITH A SPOON!"
+- Robin Hood: Prince of Thieves: "I'm going to cut your heart out WITH A SPOON!"

 - At the end of The Hobbit, Bilbo suspects that his relative Lobelia Sackville-Baggins stole a number of his silver spoons.
-By the time of The Lord of the Rings, he hasn't forgotten, and his goodbye present to her is a bunch of silver spoons "for her very own".
+By the time of The Lord of the Rings, he hasn't forgotten, and his goodbye present to her is a bunch of silver spoons "as a present".
 Lobelia isn't particularly amused.
-She still took the spoons though
+She still takes the spoons, though.

-- In Hogfather, The Bursar is asked to converse with Hex, a Magi Tech super-computer, and one of the things he says is "I've got a spoon of my own, you know."
+- In Hogfather, The Bursar is asked to converse with Hex, a Magitek super-computer, and one of the things he says is "I've got a spoon of my own, you know."

 - The Cardassians of Star Trek: The Next Generation and Star Trek: Deep Space Nine, a sort of evil totalitarian space version of old Japan with an extra helping of cold-blooded, are called "spoonheads" as a demeaning insult.